 Notable Lagos-based businesses are listed on the Johannesburg Stock Exchange.
 Nigerian-based Dangote Group is a significant investor in the South African cement industry.
 Total bilateral trade between Nigeria and South Africa has exceeded $4billion.

 South Africa’s main import from Nigeria is crude oil.
 And hundreds of companies are currently trading in Nigeria and South Africa; these consist of Nigerian companies, South African companies, and international conglomerates.
 Examples include Shoprite, MTN, Dangote, Oando, and MultiChoice.
 Nigeria and South Africa continue to enjoy strong economic ties, despite the occasional tug-of-war between Nigerians and South Africans.
 These two countries are the primary power hubs in Africa.
 Jozi (Joburg) continues to be a favourite African travel destination for Nigerians, either for business or for leisure.

 A Wrap up

-Lagostojozi also aim to promote bilateral relations between Nigeria and South Africa.
-This will foster social cohesion and friendship among the citizens of Nigeria and South Africa.
+Additionally, Lagostojozi also aims to promote bilateral relations between Nigeria and South Africa.
+This is expected to foster social cohesion and friendship among the citizens of Nigeria and South Africa.